 - tumors in the bones or soft tissues

 - aneurysms (bulges in arteries) or other vascular

 or joint disorders

 An individual MRI image is called a “slice.”
 It’s an image of a

 cross-section of tissue.
 You can think of it in the same way a slice of bread

 is a cross-section of a loaf of bread.
 One complete MRI scan can consist of hundreds

 of slices.
 These images can be stored on a computer and then converted into 3-D

 How Does an MRI Work?

-An MRI scan uses a powerful magnetic field to take detailed, three-dimensional images of the body.
+An MRI scan uses a powerful magnetic field and radio waves to

 A cervical MRI scan can show: